Table of Contents Hide

 In Python, indentation is most important as it does not use curly braces syntax like other languages to denote where the code block starts and ends.

-Without indentation Python will not know which code to execute next or which statement belongs to which block and will lead to IndentationError.
+Without indentation Python will not know which code to execute next or which statement belongs to which block and this will lead to IndentationError.

 Let us look at an example to demonstrate the issue.